|

 enticed by the rich spices of this tropical coast: cardamom, cinnamon,

 ginger, and above all, pepper.
 But today most of the Jews have emigrated.
-The

 current and probably last leader of the remaining community is Samuel